-WWE News: ‘Monday Night Raw’ Star Might Have Backstage Heat For Bashing Hulk Hogan
+WWE News: 'Monday Night Raw' Star Might Have Backstage Heat For Bashing Hulk Hogan

 The Retribution leader also claimed that the current stars were deprived of an opportunity to prove themselves.
 According to Ali, the promotion needs to focus on performers who can "further [the] company," as opposed to giving the spotlight to old-timers whose in-ring days are well over.

 Ali has since taken to social media and suggested that he might have caught flak for his comments.
 The superstar took to Twitter over the weekend and shared a picture of him sharing his thoughts on the legends.
-In the accompanying caption, he seemingly quoted WWE officials and what they could have said to him after the program.
+In the accompanying caption, he seemingly quoted WWE officials and what they might have said to him after the program.

 Ali's comments also arrived at a time when speculation over Hogan's future has been in the news.
 As The Inquisitr previously documented, the Hall of Famer teased that he could step back into the ring during his last appearance.

-While that didn’t materialize in the end, Hogan has been open about the fact that he wants one more match at WrestleMania 37.
-Should that happen, he’s arguably be taking the spot of a younger superstar who deserves the opportunity more.
+While that didn't materialize in the end, Hogan has been open about the fact that he wants one more match at WrestleMania 37.
+Should that happen, he would arguably be taking the spot of a younger superstar who deserves the opportunity more.